aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 Out-of-distribution (OOD) detection is critical for ensuring model reliability in production.
 When models encounter data that differs significantly from their training distribution, predictions become unreliable.
-This tutorial demonstrates six different approaches to OOD detection:
+This tutorial demonstrates seven different approaches to OOD detection:

 **Reconstruction-Based Methods:**